-Joe McKeehen Wins 2015 World Series of Poker Main Event for $7.7 Million!
+Joe McKeehen Dominates 2015 WSOP Main Event for $7.7 Million

 Joe McKeehen

-It took 184 hands of final-table play for McKeehen to seal the deal, and after the J hit the river on the final hand, $7.7 million and ultimate poker glory was all his.
+It took 184 hands of final-table play for McKeehen to seal the deal, and after the J hit the river on the final hand, ultimate poker glory was all his.

 To say McKeehen ran away with the victory would be an understatement.
-He entered the final table with over double the chips of his next closest competitor, advanced to six-handed play with 2.81 times second place, and then entered the three-handed finale with 3.21 times more than second place in his arsenal.
-Not only that, but when anyone tried to play back at McKeehen, he either had the goods or made very strong decisions that allowed him to keep up his dominance.
+He entered the final table with over double the chips of his next closest competitor, and ultimately entered the three-handed finale with more than three times second place's stack.
+Not only that, but when anyone tried to play back at McKeehen, he either had the goods or made very strong decisions that kept him dominant.

 When asked if he ever started to worry about his position at the table, McKeehen said the last time he got a little worried in the event was back on Day 6.
-That seems like forever ago, and now it's McKeehen's name that will forever live in the poker history books as the 2015 WSOP Main Event champion.
+That seems like forever ago, and now it's McKeehen's name that will live forever in poker history as the 2015 WSOP Main Event champion.

 2015 WSOP Main Event Final Table Results